Logging¶

 RUST_LOG=warn # Show only WARN and ERROR

-# Filter by crate/module
+# Filter by `target`

 RUST_LOG=lakekeeper=debug # Debug for lakekeeper, nothing else